hpinmetaverse/Hpinmetaverse/README.md

 ## 🧭 Current Coordinates

+- Building backend systems using Node.js, Express.js, MongoDB, REST APIs, authentication workflows, and modular software architecture.

 - Participated in multiple hackathons, securing 2 wins and several finalist finishes while designing, building, and shipping solutions under tight deadlines.

-- Building backend systems using Node.js, Express.js, MongoDB, REST APIs, authentication workflows, and modular software architecture.

-- Conducting research in Deep Learning and Computer Vision, working on U-Net based retinal image segmentation, optimizer benchmarking, and performance evaluation for medical imaging applications.
+- Conducting research in Deep Learning and Computer Vision, working on U-Net based retinal image segmentation, optimizer benchmarking, and performance evaluation for medical imaging applications at IIITDMJ.

+- Had a brief stint at a SaaS company after my sophomore year, gaining exposure to collaborative development workflows and real-world software delivery processes.

 - Exploring the intersection of AI and software engineering by integrating machine learning workflows into practical, user-facing applications.